Why You Shouldn’t Write Like Tolkien (Unless You Are Tolkien) - Part II

 Planet Earth in a half translucent blue and purple color with a glow rendered in the Blauw Films crystal material.

-Tomorrow this will change
+Tomorrow this changes

 Oh no!
 That didn't seem to work.